mohoromitch/csg/content/facilities/mail.md

 nano .forward
 ```

-In the open file, list the emails you want to forward mail to (one per line), and then exit and save the program by pressing CTRL+X and then type "y".
+In the open file, list the emails you want to forward mail to (one per line), and then list your CS email (@scs.ryerson.ca) on the last line.
+Exit and save the program by pressing CTRL+X and then type "y".
 You should now have your emails forwarded to the email addresses you have listed in there.

 ## Using DCS Mail Through a Mail Client